Australian Active Service Medal: Description

 The AASM is a circular nickel-silver medal ensigned with the Crown of St Edward.
 The obverse has a Federation Star within a wreath of mimosa and bears a laurel wreath surrounding the inscription 'FOR ACTIVE SERVICE'.

 The medal ribbon is 32 millimetres wide and has a central red stripe to symbolise the danger of warlike operations.
 It is flanked by stripes of silver-green which in turn are flanked by stripes of light green, gold, dark green and brown.

 The ribbon bar consists of a strip of full-sized ribbon with no emblem.

-Proposed AASM (2015)
+AASM Afghanistan 2015-2021 Debate

-Veterans and current serving ADF personnel have proposed that a new AASM be issued incorporating clasps for warlike operations in Afghanistan, Syria and Iraq.
+Veterans and current serving ADF personnel have proposed that a new AASM be issued incorporating clasps for warlike operations in Afghanistan (ICAT), Syria and Iraq.
 In 2015, the AASM ceased being issued by the Australian Government and was replaced by the Operational Service medal (OSM).
 Unlike the AASM, the OSM for Middle East deployments does not distinguish between the active and warlike service of deployed personnel serving in Afghanistan, Iraq and Syria, compared with support personnel serving in places such as the UAE who receive the same medal as personnel service on warlike operations.
+Alternately the current AASM could be issued for active service in those countries, with clasps for ICAT, Iraq and Syria.

-This has caused concern to personnel who believe a new AASM should be issued alongside the OSM to recognise warlike service of those operations.
+This has caused concern to personnel who believe a new AASM should be issued alongside the OSM to recognise warlike service of those operations, including the AASM for service in Afghanistan from 2015 to the evacuation in 2021.